Using Spec-Driven Development

 Integrating with Git for version control

-Spec-Kit, built by the GitHub team, integrates tightly with Git version control.
-When a spec is created, it prefers working in a separate repository branch.
+Spec-Kit, built by the GitHub team, integrates tightly with Git for version control.
+When a spec is created, it opens a new branch in the repository.

-Changes develop in isolation, then merge into the main branch, keeping main clean while preserving spec-based branches as clear, auditable units of work.
+Changes develop in isolation, then merge into the main branch, keeping master branches clean while preserving spec-based branches as clear, auditable units of work.

 Takeaways